ccmothes/ges_health_study_app/README.md

 sites.
 When feasible, we selected data that represented a longer period of time (i.e., five years) over data representing shorter durations and prioritized data that could be presented at the neighborhood level.
-Point-level data included in the HIA that could not be reasonable interpolated (e.g., water quality sampling locations along the South Platt River) were excluded.
+Point-level data included in the HIA that could not be reasonable interpolated or summarized (e.g., water quality sampling locations along the South Platt River) were excluded.

 Our interactive mapping tool includes 10 indicators of population characteristics (race and ethnicity, educational attainment, age distributions, unemployment,